Students build capacity to read, think, talk, and write about complex texts—while developing key social-emotional learning skills.

 Knowing that engaged readers become better readers, we start with texts that excite learners.

-Teachers are supported in helping all learners to engage grade-level complex texts—and our proven strategies help all learners to access those texts.
+Teachers are supported in helping all learners engage with grade-level complex texts—and our proven strategies help all learners to access those texts.

 As students tackle compelling topics, we build compassionate, thoughtful citizens while deepening learner engagement.

-Units revolve around STEM and social studies topics.
+Units revolve around science and social studies topics.
 Students simultaneously acquire reading, writing, speaking, and listening skills while developing knowledge about the words and the world.

 Our curriculum includes conscious, research-based supports for English language learners, with lesson-level guidance, frequent ‘Language Dives’ to unpack the structure and meaning of compelling sentences, and ‘Conversation Cues’ to promote equitable discussions.
 Rebecca Blum-Martinez of the University of New Mexico guides our pioneering approach.